FalconSocial/frontend-assignment/README.md

 #### Visual design quality
 We do not evaluate the overall visual look and feel.
-We expect that your main focus is spend on developing and fine-tuning application logic.
+We expect that your main focus is spent on developing and fine-tuning application logic.
 We do, however, expect that you show an understanding of common UX patterns and best practices, and can make good use of these when making UI/UX decisions.

 #### Timeframe